ripaelit/mozaic-contract/design/algostory.md

 The control center call each vault's `executeOrders()` method with asset transition orders.

 Each asset transition order should guarantee that no value slip out of Mozaic.

+### 5. Sync Execute

+When asset transitions are all executed successfully, the control center calls executeSync on each vault.

+Use inmozPerStablecoin to give out INMOZ for pending deposits.
+Use inmozPerStablecoin to give out stable coin for pending Withdraws.
+(Vault.executeSync())